1. Resource Library

 Versapay’s payment processing software integrates natively with leading ERPs like:

-This lets you accept payments from a variety of channels like ecommerce, point of sale, card-not-present, and over the phone.
+This lets you accept payments from a variety of channels like e-commerce, point of sale, card-not-present, and over the phone.
 Versapay encrypts and tokenizes all payments across all channels, ensuring the data never touches your servers.

 Versapay’s dedicated support team also works with you to ensure you’re following security best practices, offering their seasoned expertise to help you put controls in place to minimize potential impacts of fraudulent activity.
-PS—did you know that payment fraud detection capabilities can significantly boost customer experience?

 In the global effort to prevent security breaches and data theft, PCI compliance is just the beginning.
 Investing in security—in and out of the payment environment—as a business-wide priority will help you protect your business and your customers in the long-term.